kvdmolen/DTIP/pages/whitepaper.md

 The profile operates on a foundational premise:

-> **Each participant retains full autonomy over their own trust decisions: Self-Sovereign Trust**
+> **Self-Sovereign Trust: each participant retains full autonomy over their own trust decisions**

-It has 6 core principles:
+If trust already exists, the profile enables parties to collaborate directly, without onboarding or compliance checks.
+If trust does not exist, data owners independently define what trust requirements must be met, and shares that with data consumers, allowing those consumers to comply in order to gain access.

-1. **No Gatekeepers** — No central authority, scheme membership, or onboarding required.
-Participation starts with a DID.
+DTIP has 5 core principles:

-2. **Progressive Complexity** — Start with DID authentication for known parties.
-Add Access Credentials, public credentials, and other capabilities only as needed.
+1. **Only Open Standards** — DTIP is based purely on existing standards (DIDs, VCs, DCAT, ODRL, DIDComm).

-3. **Delegatable by Design** — Access rights flow through verifiable credential chains, enabling supply chain scenarios without central coordination.
+2. **Infrastructure is Preserved** — Existing APIs or data formats are maintained, only Authorization is changed.

-4. **Infrastructure Agnostic** — The trust layer sits on top of existing APIs, transports, and data formats.
-No new infrastructure required.
+3. **Complexity is Progressive** — Start simple, only add extra services when needed.

-5. **Event-Driven Collaboration** — Beyond pull-based access; parties subscribe to changes and react in real-time through secure peer-to-peer notifications.
+4. **Access is Delegatable** — Access to some resource may be passed down to other parties.

-6. **Built on Open Standards** — Assembles existing W3C and emerging standards (DIDs, VCs, DCAT, ODRL, DIDComm) rather than inventing new ones.
+5. **Collaboration is Event-Driven** — Subscribe to updates on resources to receive real-time notifications.

 ### 1.2 Market Opportunities